 The turbo-diesel is available with either a six-speed manual or six-speed automatic transmission except in the bus, which is auto-only.

 It’s a substantial upgrade in technology from existing LDV vans, with all Deliver 9 models coming standard with autonomous emergency braking, lane-departure warning, a reversing camera and rear parking sensors.

 A 10.1-inch touchscreen infotainment system with Apple CarPlay is standard, while automatic models feature adaptive cruise control.
 Also standard are rear doors that open 180 degrees.

 LDV has also improved its after-sales package, introducing capped-price servicing for the first three years or 95,000km.
-The total cost over this period equates to $1895.

 The warranty has also been extended from three years and 100,000km to three years and 160,000km.

 While LDV offers the T60 ute, it hasn’t previously offered a van-based cab-chassis model locally.

 LDV’s outgoing flagship van, the smaller V80, offered only a short-wheelbase low roof and long-wheelbase mid and high roof models, with a minibus model discontinued a few years ago.